 However, if you have prior drug convictions on your record, if you had a weapon, or if you had a minor child with you at the time of arrest, you could face enhanced charges and penalties.

-For a free legal consultation with a Drug Possession Lawyer serving Richardson, call (214) 696-9253
+For a free legal consultation with a Drug Possession Lawyer in Richardson, call (214) 696-9253

 The criminal defense team at the Law Offices of Randall B. Isenberg understands how frightening and intimidating it can be to face charges as serious as drug possession.
 We provide compassionate and aggressive representation for clients facing drug crimes charges.
 We will protect your legal rights and stand by your side throughout the entire process.